jeffcorbin/jeffcorbin/README.md

 ### I’m a creative type with a passion for science and continuous learning.
 I enjoy figuring out how things work. <br>

-### I have a M.S. in Data Analytics, a B.A. in Economics, and am experienced in SQL, Python, R, Tableau, Dataiku, and agile methods. <br>
+### I have a M.S. in Data Science, a B.A. in Economics, and am experienced in SQL, Python, R, Tableau, Dataiku, and agile methods. <br>